 Sure, it tasted good.
 But a grande frappuccino has 230 calories and the average creamer has about 25 calories per serving.
 That’s an extra 280 calories per day that I was consuming.

-When I arrived home, one of the first things I did was go back to drinking only water.
-If I felt like a warm drink to start my day, I would make myself a cup of tea.
+When I arrived home, one of the first things I did was go back to drinking only water and green tea.
+If I felt like a warm drink to start my day, I would make myself a cup of hot green tea, otherwise, it was simply water and cold-brewed green tea.

 When I first heard about intermittent fasting, I was intrigued.
 As a health coach and personal trainer, I’m interested in anything diet and fitness-related.